uchidakeisuke/QuickGPT/README.md

 https://github.com/uchidakeisuke/QuickGPT/assets/90341191/955e8068-c0f6-4636-aea3-abd7b25b162b

-You can send a message with `open quickgpt://chat/"some message here"` from the terminal.
+You can send a message with a command like `open quickgpt://chat/"some message here"`.

 This app displays messages responded from ChatGPT in stream mode.